AnswerDotAI/fastmigrate/enrolling.md

 _set_db_version("path/to/data.db",1)
 ```

-    Doing this constitutes asserting that the db is in fact in the state which would be produced by the migration script 0001.
-After doing this, fastmigrate will recognize your db as managed.

 - Third, update your application code.

     You should update it so that it no longer manually creates and initializes a database if it is missing by itself (as it might do now), but instead uses fastmigrate to create the db and to run the migrations, as is shown in the readme.
-You should check the migration scripts into versio control alongside your application code.
-You application code should now all be written under the assumption that it will find the database in the state defined by the highest-numberd migration script in the repo.
+You should check the migration scripts into version control alongside your application code.
+Your application code should now all be written under the assumption that it will find the database in the state defined by the highest-numbered migration script in the repo.